HorseGuard recommends at least 2 strands in most fencing applications to provide

 Mare and Foal

-foal can and will return through the fence, despite getting zapped by the electric tape.
+tape, the foal can and will return through the fence, despite getting zapped by the electric tape.

 Unlike other fencing, the foal won't sustain potential injury while returning to the dam.